wutongyulu/interview/devops/README.md

     - Identify and rectify any misconfigurations in the compose file.

 2. **Testing During CI:**
-    - Ensure both backend and frontend tests are run during the Continuous Integration process.
+    - Ensure backend and frontend tests run during the Continuous Integration process.